vingeophysicist/Myblogapp/README.md

 # Description <h2>

 The backend framework used for this blog app is djangoframework .
 The frontend framework used is basically bootstrap.
 Raw Javascrit, Css and HTML codes where also used to improve the interactivity and design of the web app.
-Crispy form was used in collaboration with the boostrap CDN to improve the design of the forms. django_summernote editor was integrated in the admin section to give the blog body a beautiful design and make writing more easier to use.
+Crispy form was used in collaboration with the boostrap CDN to improve the design of the forms. django_summernote editor was integrated in the admin section to give the blog body a beautiful design and make writing more easier.
 Mailchimp api's powers the email subscription functionality .
 Taggit was also installed to improve tagging in the blog app.
 Thumbnail is used to resize image uploaded from the media section.
 Sitemaps and site improves SEO.